Sign In / Sign Out

 - Map and Locations

-Armed with skills and judgment, digital culture graduates work in cultural communication, marketing, design, social media, health, education, entertainment and creative arts, and all areas in which culture is shaped by technology and computational media.
-All digital culture students gain techniques to change the world and communicate using contemporary computational media, a vital power in the 21st century.
-Some students go on to invent fresh techniques.
+Equipped with skills and judgment, digital culture graduates work in cultural communication, marketing, design, social media, health, education, entertainment and creative arts, and all areas in which culture is shaped by technology and computational media.
+Digital culture students learn techniques that can transform society, and they communicate using contemporary computational media, a vital power in the world.

 Find and apply for relevant scholarships.